erjank/teaching/live.md

 ### The Bad and the Good (20 minutes)

-Watch this video of [live coding done poorly][live-coding-bad] and then this video of [live coding done well][live-coding-good] as a group and then summarize your feedback on both using the usual 2×2 grid.
+Watch the video of live coding done poorly [[Nederbragt2016a](biblio.md#live-coding-bad)] and then the video of live coding done well [[Nederbragt2016b](biblio.md#live-coding-good)] as a group and then summarize your feedback on both using the usual 2×2 grid.
 These videos assume learners know what a shell variable is, know how to use the `head` command, and are familiar with the contents of the data files being filtered.